tcltk/tcl/doc/dev/value-history.md

 of a list out of the string values of its elements.
 The argument _string_ is an element of the list passed in as a **NUL**-terminated string.
-It is not possible to successfully use this interface to pass in the string value of a list element the includes the **NUL** character.
+It is not possible to successfully use this interface to pass in the string value of a list element that includes the **NUL** character.
 By expanding Tcl's value set, Tcl left many public interfaces incapable of dealing with the entire value set.
 These routines continue to do what they always did, and for some purposes that is good enough, but they are unsuitable for